bit34/Bit34-Graph-UnityDev/README.md

-# Minic Graph Development
+# Bit34 Graph Development

-This is the development repository of Minic-Graph library.
+This is the development repository of Bit34-Graph library.
 It is a Unity project